projectsesame/sesame/site/content/posts/2019-09-27-from-ingressroute-to-httpproxy.md

 ## TCP proxying future

-The final question that should be answered is, with the focus on layer 7 HTTP proxying, what is the future of Contour's TCP proxying feature?
+The final question that should be answered is, with the focus on layer 7 HTTP proxying, what is the future of Sesame's TCP proxying feature?
-The short answer is Contour's layer 3/4 TCP proxying feature is not going away.
+The short answer is Sesame's layer 3/4 TCP proxying feature is not going away.
-Despite the cognitive dissonance, we're committed to supporting and enhancing Contour's TCP proxying abilities via the HTTPProxy CRD for the long term.
+Despite the cognitive dissonance, we're committed to supporting and enhancing Sesame's TCP proxying abilities via the HTTPProxy CRD for the long term.

 [1]: {{< param github_url >}}/releases/tag/v1.0.0-beta.1
 [2]: {{< param github_url >}}/blob/v1.0.0-beta.1/docs/ingressroute.md